mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 Grounding your notes in principles frames the discussion in a constructive way.
 When you cite a specific reason, like, "We should make this function private to minimize the class' public interface," the author can't simply respond, "No, I prefer it my way."
 Or rather, they *can*, but it would look silly because you demonstrated how the change satisfies a goal, and they just stated a preference.

 Software development is both an art and science.
-You can't always articulate exactly what is wrong with the code in terms of established principles.
+You can't always articulate exactly what is wrong with a piece of code in terms of established principles.
 Sometimes code is just ugly or unintuitive, and it's hard to pin down why.
 In these cases, explain what you can, but keep it objective.
 If you say, "**I** found this hard to understand," that's at least an objective statement, as opposed to, "**this is** confusing," which is a value judgment and may not be true for every person.

 Provide supporting evidence where possible in the form of links.
 The relevant section of your team's style guide is the best link you can provide.
 You can also link to documentation for the language or library.
 Highly-upvoted [StackOverflow](https://stackoverflow.com) answers can work as well, but the farther you stray from authoritative documentation, the shakier your evidence becomes.